jlibovicky/jlibovicky.github.io/_posts/2017-11-05-Fake-news-on-AI.md

 systems had developed was totally different from any language.
-Human language is not probably the most efficient code for negotiating about hats, balls and books, but it has many other fascinating properties: we can write poems in it, tell jokes, etc. Facebook stopped the experiment not because it was dangerous, but because it already delivered results they wanted and it was useless for any practical use.
+Human language is not probably the most efficient code for negotiating about hats, balls and books, but it has many other fascinating properties: we can write poems in it, tell jokes, etc. We can interpret the result of the experiment as an strong argument, that talking business is not a primary function of language which is at least for me good news.
+Facebook stopped the experiment not because it was dangerous, but because it already delivered results they wanted and it was useless for any practical use.

-# Problems with News like this
+# What are the takeaways?

-The way media talk about AI technologies (even the usage of the term AI, what will say when some will develop a really intelligent intelligence?!) intentionally resembles the way AI is depicted in the sci-fi literature and movies.
+The way media talk about AI technologies (even the usage of the term AI, what will say when some will develop a really intelligent intelligence?!) often resembles the way AI is depicted in the sci-fi literature and movies (where it usually means something completely different).
 This might be what makes the stories more attractive.
 The problem is that while talking about the potential risks of AI, the sci-fi conceptualization tends to make us think about sci-fi risks.
 What comes to our minds are technology getting out of control eventually exterminating humanity or a supervillain using the emerging technology to conquer the world.
-The risks are in fact earthbound well-known problems that has been here since ever: criminality, power struggle and careless way of doing business.

-What I would worry the most is criminal abuse.
-I can imagine programs crawling web and finding opportunities for blackmailing people (matching faces from LinkedIn images with some or wild parties photos).
-Collecting information for various kind of scams is also likely to happen.
-Recently, Stanford university researchers published a method for estimating sexual orientation exclusively from publicly available images.
-There is no need to say how such a tool can be used in conservative authoritarian regimes.

-The risk are not as fatal as in this though experiment and therefore maybe less interesting for media, but are based on the same principle.
-A paper awarded by the best paper price at the [EMNLP 2017 conference](https://emnlp2017.net) showed that [deep learning models tend to amplify the bias](http://aclweb.org/anthology/D17-1319) that is present in the training data they with.
-One of the examples they showed, was classification of activities (who does what) captured on photographs.
-For instance, the models said there was a female cooking in the photograph in more that 80% cases even though it was the case only in 60% of the training instances.
-We can easily imagine that the same bias amplification can happen in models banks may use to estimate clients credibility.

-None of these sounds super attractive for a news story, nevertheless there are real problems, much more real than speculation whether deep learning algorithms cat take over the world.
-No, they cannot.
+Don't worry, none of it is in preparation, neither in Facebook or Google labs, neither anywhere else.
+The technologies are going to have a big effect on society that we should focus on, instead of talking sci-fi.